ChrisCalderon/rpctools/README.md

 ## Tests

 Tests are found in the `tests` directory.
 To run the tests, you should install pytest, either to your system or a virtualenv, and then run `py.test tests` in a terminal, inside whatever folder you cloned/extracted this repo to.
+You will also need to have a geth node running using the default rpc host and port, with ipc enabled, and with the default `datadir`.